springernature/shunter/docs/usage/resources.md

 Writing Javascript
 ------------------

 You should set up `main.js.ejs` in `resources/js` within the root of your Shunter application JavaScript files should be placed here.
-The location of the resources and JavaScript directory can be modified by overiding the defaults in the config object.
+The location of the resources and JavaScript directory can be modified by overriding the defaults in the config object.

 Javascript files can be included in your layout template by using the Dust assetPath helper.
 This helper will determine the location of your file according to the type of file that it is and retrieve it from the location specified in your config files.
 By default this helper will look for JavaScript files in the `resources/js` directory so the following would create a path to `main.js` residing in the `resources/js` folder: